List of General Hospital characters introduced in the 1980s: Sean Donely

-In 1992, Sean becomes the new police commissioner and is devastated when his two closest friends Robert and Anna are presumed dead from a boat explosion which occurred when they were trying to stop Faison.
+In 1992, Sean became the police commissioner and was devastated when his two closest friends, Robert and Anna, were presumed dead from a boat explosion which occurred when they were trying to stop Faison.
 Sean split his time between comforting his grieving goddaughter Robin, and dealing with his nemesis Luke, who arrived back in town in 1993 and gave Sean nothing but grief.
-On the personal front, his marriage began to fall apart, when his wife Tiffany became obsessed with adopting her deceased sister Cheryl Stansbury's son Lucas.
+On the personal front, his marriage began to fall apart when his wife Tiffany became obsessed with adopting her deceased sister Cheryl Stansbury's son Lucas.
 Cheryl's will left custody of Lucas to Bobbie Spencer and Dr. Tony Jones.
 As their marriage fell apart over the adoption dilemma, Sean began an affair with lawyer Jessica Holmes.
-In the meantime, Tiffany is thrilled when she discovers she is pregnant.
-She is crushed just as quickly when she overhears Jessica tell Sean she is pregnant as well.
-Tiffany miscarries her child and at the same time, Jessica admits to Sean she had lied and was not really pregnant.
-Sean and Tiffany start to work on reconciling their marriage, just as Jessica learns she really is pregnant.
-Jessica threatens to tell Tiffany.
-Sean threatens her in response, warning her to keep her mouth shut.
-Jessica is later found dead and Sean, thinking Tiffany committed the crime, confessed to the murder.
-However it was later proven the insane Ryan Chamberlain was the real murderer.
+In the meantime, Tiffany was thrilled when she discovered she was pregnant.
+She was crushed just as quickly when she overheard Jessica tell Sean she is pregnant as well.
+Tiffany miscarried her child and at the same time, Jessica admits to Sean she had lied and was not really pregnant.
+Sean and Tiffany started to work on reconciling their marriage, just as Jessica learned she really was pregnant.
+Jessica threatened to tell Tiffany.
+Sean threatened her in response, warning her to keep her mouth shut.
+Jessica was later found dead and Sean, thinking Tiffany committed the crime, confessed to the murder.
+However, it was later proven the insane Ryan Chamberlain was the real murderer.
 Sean and Tiffany were in the clear.

-In 1994, Sean and Luke are caught up in a shoot out with mobster Frank Smith.
+In 1994, Sean and Luke were caught up in a shootout with mobster Frank Smith.
 Sean was shot and wounded by Frank Smith as Sean was trying to arrest Frank in a cemetery.
-Luke then appeared from behind a large mausoleum confronted Frank and shot him dead.
-Sean recovered from his wound and resumes his duties as Port Charles's Police Commissioner.
-But then a few months later Sean and Luke are lured to a dark alley in Port Charles by evil mobster Joe Scully, who is trying to take over Frank Smith's criminal empire.
-Luke and Sean enter the alley from different entrances unaware that the other is there.
-A hit man hired by Scully in hiding in the alley and tries to shoot Luke.
-Luke shoots back and kills the hit man but one of the bullets fired by Luke misses the hit man and strikes Sean wounding him seriously.
-Luke calls for an ambulance for Sean.
-Later Luke apologizes to Sean at the hospital.
-Sean gives a statement to the police clearing Luke of any criminal intent in shooting him.
-Before Sean is sent off to heal and recuperate, an overjoyed Tiffany announces to their friends and family she is pregnant.
-When General Hospital recommends they transfer him to another treatment facility in Boston, Massachusetts, Sean and Tiffany decide to leave town to get Sean the best care possible and start a new life with their child.
+Luke then appeared from behind a large mausoleum, confronted Frank, and shot him dead.
+Sean recovered from his wound and resumed his duties as Port Charles's police commissioner.
+A few months later, Sean and Luke were lured to a dark alley in Port Charles by evil mobster Joe Scully, who was trying to take over Frank Smith's criminal empire.
+Luke and Sean enter the alley from different ends, each unaware that the other was there.
+A hitman hired by Scully was hiding in the alley and tried to shoot Luke.
+Luke shot back and killed the hitman, but one of the Luke's bullets struck Sean, wounding him seriously.
+Luke called for an ambulance for Sean.
+Luke apologized to Sean at the hospital.
+Sean gave a statement to the police clearing Luke of any criminal intent in shooting him.
+Before Sean was sent off to heal and recuperate, an overjoyed Tiffany announced to their friends and family she was pregnant.
+When General Hospital recommended they transfer him to another treatment facility in Boston, Massachusetts, Sean and Tiffany decided to leave town to get Sean the best care possible and start a new life with their child.